 |Fiscal Year||Total (in millions)|

-Section 406 of the Agriculture Research, Extension, and Education Reform Act of 1998 (AREERA) 7 U.S.C.
-7626, reauthorized by Section 7306 of the Food, Conservation, and Energy Act of 2008 (FECA) P.L.
-110-246.
+Section 406 of the Agricultural Research, Extension, and Education Reform Act of 1998 (AREERA) (7 U.S.C.
+7626), as reauthorized by the Agricultural Improvement Act of 2018

-Last updated in September 2016.
+Last updated in May 2019.